Eye Fatigue logo - eye health and vision blog

 Small Changes, Big Benefits

-The first step to breaking the habit of eye-rubbing is awareness.
-To reduce eye strain, try using cool compresses, artificial tears, or simply taking short breaks from screens.
-By understanding these impacts and making conscious changes, you’re investing in the longevity and health of your vision.
+The first step in breaking the eye-rubbing habit is building awareness.
+To ease eye strain, use cool compresses, apply artificial tears, or take regular short breaks from screens.
+As a result, you can reduce discomfort and protect your eyes.
+By understanding the effects of rubbing and making small, intentional changes, you actively support the long-term health of your vision.

 Engaging Alternatives for Eye Comfort